-The difference between Goodwill and the acquirer's interest in the fair value of the assets and liabilities acquired is recorded as Goodwill.
+The difference between the purchase price and the purchaser's interest in the fair value of the assets and liabilities acquired is recorded as Goodwill.

-6.5 Intangible assets
+6.5.
+Intangible assets

 Intangible assets acquired are recorded in the balance sheet at their acquisition cost less accumulated depreciation and impairment losses.
 These are primarily licenses for the use of low unit cost software.